IAmPythagoras/FFXIV-Combat-Simulator/README.md

 And that's about it, the code will take these two new classes (and object of the JobSpell class) and if everything is done correctly the simulator will be able to run without any issues.

-# IF YOU WANT TO HELP:)
+# If you want to help

-If you want to help me in developing this program, you can contact me through discord Pythagoras#6312 :).
-Ill take any available help lol
+If you want to help or want to ask questions to me directly, feel free to join the discord linked above:)